 For the price, don’t expect perfection.
 The quality and build is so so.
 But, if you’re looking for a budget barbecue that gives the convenience of gas grilling as well as the deliciousness of real smoking, the Smoke Hollow Gas and Charcoal Combo a solid choice that’ll see you through a lot of enjoyable meals.

-Stats for the Smoke Hollow Gas Charcoal Combo Smoker
+Specs for the Smoke Hollow Gas Charcoal Combo Smoker

 Fuel type: Propane and charcoal